 Time to speak out loud the C-Word ?

-in the last week several high-profile cases involving false accusations of rape have made the headlines.
-It's strange that reported rapes here are farr higher than in other European countries of comparable size - say, France, Germany and Italy.
+Recently several high-profile cases involving false accusations of rape have made the headlines.
+It's worrying that reported rapes here are far, far higher than in other European countries of comparable size - say, France, Germany and Italy.

 At the same time, our conviction rates as a percentage of allegations reported to the police, are far lower than in other countries; and at just 6%, far lower than for other crimes.
-Are men here really so much more predatory than in our neighbour countries?
+Are our men really so much more predatory than German men, Frenchmen, Italian men and so on?
 Or might there be another reason for this - which could mean that the high allegation rate, and the low conviction rate, are actually connected.